grovejt/git-config-repo/readme.md

-# Microservices with Spring Boot and Spring Cloud
+# Microservices Training and Proof of Concept project

 Work in progress.
 Proof of concept type project to experiment with various microservice technologies.